jeremie-gauthier/react-suggestbar/README.md

 ## Description

-It's a simple component that show you suggestions as you type.
+It's a simple component that shows you suggestions as you type.

 The suggestions are hidden when the focus is no longer contains in the `<div/>` container.

 The user can use them to autocomplete the `<input/>`.

-It makes use of controlled form.

 ## Usage